 The only recent film that plays with this peripheral aspect is You’re the Apple of My Eye, indeed by adopting the narrator’s point of view, the film endorses the young hero’s gaze on his classmate.
 She, herself is deprived of an existence outside the hero’s gaze but she is both peripheral and central to the narration.
 This narrative stance allows the main character to create an ideal female who still escapes his understanding.
 The film establishes a distance and a game between the external image of the heroine, and the life of the hero.
 Whilst the heroine is seen as a smooth surface without any real desire or lust, the male character is shown with an overactive body.
 The heroine is seen, described, talked about but does not have a direct active role in the narration.
 Still the female character remains someone alive, in opposition to many ghostly characters.

 The friendship between the high school boys in the film also seemed to be quite superficial – essentially whenever the protagonist turns his back for two seconds, the other guys try to swoop in to steal his girl.
 The only real lesson the film seemed to be preaching was that fat people aren’t trustworthy (and that they piss in their cars?).
-The film has the same feel as many other films by younger directions, some are a lot worse but many are better.
+The film has the same feel as many other films by younger directors, some are a lot worse but many are better.

 As this is one of the only Taiwanese film I’ve reviewed thus far (although I’ve reviewed some on my old blog here), I don’t want to discourage people from checking out what Taiwan cinema has to offer.
 So I’ve listed some worthwhile Taiwanese films below: